 - Is methodologically sound

-- Reviewers are not expected to correct or copyedit manuscripts.
+- Reviewers are not expected to proofread or copy manuscripts.
 Language correction is not part of the peer review process.

-If you are not currently a reviewer for WARDAH, but would like to be added to the list of reviewers, please contact us.
-The benefits of reviewing for WARDAH include the opportunity to see and evaluate the latest work in related research area at an early stage, and to be acknowledged in our list of reviewers.
-You may also be able to cite your work for WARDAH as part of your professional development requirements
+If you are not currently a reviewer for the journal Muamalah, but would like to be added to the reviewer list, please contact us.
+The benefits of reviewing for the journal Muamalah include the opportunity to see and evaluate the latest work in related research fields at an early stage, and to be recognized in our list of reviewers.
+You may also cite your work for Muamalah as part of your professional development requirements.